MLB Playoffs: Everything you need to know about ALDS between Yankees vs. Indians

 - Yankees in games decided by 5-plus runs in 2017: 37-13

 The Yankees won a lot of blowouts and lost a lot of close one-run games, skewing their run differential.
-Still, outscore your opponents by 198 runs during the course of a 162-game season, and you're doing something right.
+Still, you're doing something right if you outscore your opponents by 198 runs over the 162-game season.

 The Yankees will be short in the bullpen in Game 1

-Luis Severino had a historically bad start in the Wild Card Game, allowing three runs in only one-third of an inning.
-That forced Yankees manager Joe Girardi to go to his vaunted bullpen, and boy did they deliver: 8 2/3 IP, 5 H, 1 R, 1 ER, 3 BB, 13 K. Chad Green , David Robertson , and Tommy Kahnle did the heavy lifting before Aroldis Chapman closed things out it the ninth.
+Luis Severino had a historically bad start in the wild-card game, allowing three runs in 1/3 of an inning.
+That forced Yankees manager Joe Girardi to go to his vaunted bullpen, and boy did they deliver: 8 2/3 IP, 5 H, 1 R, 1 ER, 3 BB, 13 K. Chad Green , David Robertson and Tommy Kahnle did the heavy lifting before Aroldis Chapman closed things out it the ninth.

-Because of their extended outings in the Wild Card Game, neither Green nor Robertson is expected to be available in Game 1 of the ALDS on Thursday.
-Green threw 41 pitches in two innings Tuesday while Robertson threw a career-high 52 pitches in a career-high 3 1/2 innings.
+Because of their extended outings Tuesday, neither Green nor Robertson is expected to be available in Game 1 of the ALDS on Thursday.
+Green threw 41 pitches in two innings Tuesday while Robertson threw a career-high 52 pitches in a career-high 3 1/3 innings.
 Here's what Girardi said after the game:

 "Greenie probably is going to need two days off.
 Robbie is probably going to need two days off.
 So there's your answer (about using the bullpen like that again).
 If you're playing four games in five nights, it's really difficult to do.
 You can do it probably two of the games of the (five in the ALDS), but you can't do it back to back.
 And a lot of times you can -- if you were to do it on Game 2, you probably can't even do it on Game 3, even with the off-day in between."

-Kahnle threw only 29 pitches in his 2 1/3 innings in the Wild Card Game -- that's the second-longest outing his career by innings pitched -- so I imagine he'll be available in Game 1 of the ALDS, even if only for one inning.
-The Yankees are blessed with a deep bullpen, so even with Green and Robertson out of action, they'll still have Kahnle, Dellin Betances , and Adam Warren ready to go in Game 1.
+Kahnle threw only 29 pitches in his 2 1/3 innings -- that's the second-longest outing his career by innings pitched -- so I imagine he'll be available in Game 1 of the ALDS, even if only for an inning.
+The Yankees are blessed with a deep bullpen, so even with Green and Robertson out, they'll still have Kahnle, Dellin Betances and Adam Warren ready to go in Game 1.
 And of course Chapman as well.
 That's not a bad "Plan B" bullpen at all.

 Still, the fact of the matter is Green and Robertson are New York's two best relievers, and since they are unavailable for Game 1, the Yankees' chances of winning the game go down.
-That's just how it is.
-When your two best relievers are down, your chances decrease, and that's what the Yankees are facing heading into the series.

 Bauer, not Kluber, is starting Game 1

-Interestingly enough, the Indians announced Tuesday that Bauer would start Game 1 on Thursday rather than Kluber, arguably the AL Cy Young favorite and unarguably the best starter on the staff.
+The Indians announced Tuesday that Bauer would start Game 1 rather than Kluber, arguably the AL Cy Young favorite and unarguably the best starter on the staff.
 Here's what manager Terry Francona had to say about that decision Tuesday, via MLB.com's Jordan Bastian:

 "I think for a number of reasons, it makes good sense," Francona said.
 "Not that you go into a game thinking you're going to lose, but if you do, you have your ace coming back.
 The biggest thing was keeping him on his five-day.
 That was really important to Kluber.
 That was really the only way we could do it."

-Long story short: the Indians believe Bauer is better able to come back on short rest in Game 4, if necessary.
+Long story short: The Indians believe Bauer is better able to come back on short rest in Game 4, if necessary.
 Kluber pitched on short rest three times in the postseason last year, including twice in the World Series, and the team doesn't want to ask him to do that again.
 At least not yet, so Bauer gets the ball in Game 1, allowing Kluber to start Game 2 and then a potential Game 5 on normal rest.

 Similar to New York's bullpen situation, this move does decrease Cleveland's chances of winning Game 1 simply because Bauer is not as good as Kluber.
-The Yankees won't have Green and Robertson in Game 1 because they worked so much in the Wild Card Game.
 The Indians are making the conscious decision to start Bauer over Kluber.
 It's ... interesting.
 Not sure I agree with it, though I understand it.

-By the way, during the Division Series era, the team that wins Game 1 of the best-of-five series has gone on to win the series 71 percent of the time.
+During the Division Series era, the team that wins Game 1 of the best-of-five series has gone on to win the series 71 percent of the time.
 It seems like starting the best pitcher in the league in Game 1 with a chance to take control of the series is a good idea.
 The Indians see it another way, obviously.

 The Indians bullpen has a very Yankees vibe

 For much of the season, the Indians carried six relievers who at one point spent time with the Yankees.
-Andrew Miller is the most notable, obviously.
-The others are Tyler Olson , Nick Goody , Zach McAllister , Boone Logan , and Dan Otero .
+Andrew Miller is the most notable.
+The others are Tyler Olson , Nick Goody , Zach McAllister , Boone Logan and Dan Otero .
 That sextet combined for 280 1/3 innings with a 2.41 ERA and +7.7 WAR in 2017.
 Take away Miller and it's still 216 2/3 innings with a 2.70 ERA and +4.6 WAR.
-The Indians got some real nice bullpen production from Yankees castoffs this year.
+The Indians received some very nice bullpen production from Yankees castoffs this year.

-Logan will not be on the ALDS roster because he is current rehabbing lat injury, and Joe Noga of Cleveland.com reports Goody, McAllister, and Otero will not be on the team's ALDS roster either.
-(They're all healthy.)
-So, among those six ex-Yankees relievers, only Miller and Olson will be in the ALDS bullpen.
-That doesn't take away from what Logan, Goody, McAllister, and Otero did during the regular season though.
+Logan will not be on the ALDS roster because he is rehabbing a lat injury, and Joe Noga of Cleveland.com reports Goody, McAllister and Otero will not be on the team's ALDS roster, either, though they're all healthy.
+So, among those six ex-Yankees relievers, only Miller and Olson will be in the bullpen.
+That doesn't take away from what Logan, Goody, McAllister and Otero did during the regular season.
 The Indians had the AL's best record and those guys helped make it happen.

-The weather could be a factor
+Weather could be a factor

 From the looks of things, the weather could be a factor for Game 2 in Cleveland on Friday afternoon.
 Here is the current weather report, via CBS Cleveland:

 There is rain in the forecast pretty much all day Friday.
-If Game 2 were to get rained out, it would be played on Saturday, during the scheduled off-day.
+If Game 2 were rained out, it would be played on Saturday, during the scheduled off-day.
 That would really screw things up for Cleveland's plan to pitch Kluber on normal rest in a potential Game 5.
 If Game 2 gets rained out and pushed back a day, Kluber would no longer be lined up for Game 5.
 He'd have to start on short rest.

 Also, a potential Game 2 rainout would change the way Girardi and Francona manage their bullpens, because it would mean Games 2-4 would be played on three consecutive days.
 The built-in day of rest between Games 2 and 3 would be gone.
-There's a chance the weather will throw a wrench in each team's pitching plans, and have a big impact on this ALDS matchup.
+There's a chance the weather will throw a wrench in each team's pitching plans and have a big impact on this ALDS matchup.

 -